Do you take this region?

 I still need to check myself however, and not overstep my position as a visitor to Aruba and spectator to this culture.
 I can only speak to limited observations made during CL V, and cannot presume to understand fully where public art interventions stand in Aruba.
 I have heard a few word of mouth tales from Aruban artists, but I do not know, for example, how long Leasho’s daring work stayed up on Dominicanessenstraat, or if the remnants of it I saw the following year were due to environmental or human action.
 But I do know firsthand that the work produced and displayed during CL V came from organic responses and legitimate respect for the context and space the artists were afforded.
 Caya Grandi rose up and caught spirits that night at the opening event, thrumming with the energy emitted from the residents’ hard work and passion, not to mention the brass band occupying the street’s tram.

-Another occupant of Caya Grandi during the opening on August 25th was Adam’s original character Buchibushi, an aloe worker with a large, bulbous head crowned by a small cactus – or ‘bushi’ – who performed for hours up and down the street.
+Another occupant of Caya Grandi during the opening on August 25th was Ada’s original character Buchibushi, an aloe worker with a large, bulbous head crowned by a small cactus – or ‘bushi’ – who performed for hours up and down the street.
 With slow, deliberate motions, he wheeled his barrow along the main walkway and down alleys, carefully tending to aloe plants already growing there and planting more in the cracks, garden beds or hidden cavities in the ground.
 In Aruba’s thirsty, desert landscape, aloes (and cacti) are some of the only plants able to truly flourish, and stand in stark contrast to the insertion of palm trees or tropical fantasies.

-I am fascinated by Buchibushi’s place among Adam’s growing repertoire of characters that reflect and reimagine contemporary Barbadian/Caribbean cultures and gazes.
+I am fascinated by Buchibushi’s place among Ada’s growing repertoire of characters that reflect and reimagine contemporary Barbadian/Caribbean cultures and gazes.
 Looking at Aruba’s reliance on tourism in comparison to Barbados’ sometimes feels like looking into a mirror with different filters applied: at times, the reflection is blurred and barely recognizable among high-rises and strip malls, and at times it is a painfully sharpened recognition of the uncomfortably familiar “one happy island”[iii] ethos.
-Like the sea urchin motif in some of Adam’s past work, or like the prickles of cacti and pointed tentacles of aloe, the double edged sword of tourism causes us to be defensive against invasiveness, yet enticing enough to portray the roles we have been cast in as “tourist attractions.”
+Like the sea urchin motif in some of Ada’s past work, or like the prickles of cacti and pointed tentacles of aloe, the double edged sword of tourism causes us to be defensive against invasiveness, yet enticing enough to portray the roles we have been cast in as “tourist attractions.”
 At CL, residents usually come with clean slates, having left much of our baggage in our homelands, but we also tend to wear the effects of this like hearts on our sleeves, making us exposed and vulnerable to the outside world.
-Adam said in his Black Box talk that he is starting to explore the vulnerability that coexists with a hardened and guarded exterior, and I could see this softer, subtle side coming out in the sensibility Buchibushi brought to quietly cultivating the resilient aloes.
+Ada said in their Black Box talk that they are starting to explore the vulnerability that coexists with a hardened and guarded exterior, and I could see this softer, subtle side coming out in the sensibility Buchibushi brought to quietly cultivating the resilient aloes.

-While Adam traversed Caya Grandi from one end to the other, the work of Dominican Republican artist Franz Caba remained firmly melded to the far end of the street at Plaza Niki Habibe.
+While Ada traversed Caya Grandi from one end to the other, the work of Dominican Republican artist Franz Caba remained firmly melded to the far end of the street at Plaza Niki Habibe.
 The way Franz usually depicts corpulent, intertwined or collapsing human figures and faces in his drawings has a very special quality that I find equal parts endearing and heartbreaking.
 There is so much sentiment evident in his lines and expressions, and his interplay of humour and emotion when discussing the works makes me want to laugh and cry, particularly at how relatable I find his introspection about boredom, privilege and deprecating mental states.

 Because of his masterful handling of these delicate topics in his drawings, I was even more impressed by Franz’s brave decision to work in sculpture for the first time for the pieces exhibited on Main Street.
 His self-reflexive reaction to Aruba’s overwhelming sun and heat, as well as the all too common sight of raw, sunburnt skin of vacationing visitors, became the catalyst for his Touristic Enhancements installation.
 Using desecrated mannequin heads and shaped slabs of plaster board, all wrapped in pink medical bandages, he created a number of heavy ‘pools’ of melting bodies on the plaza.
 The paint colour staining the bandages was chosen by colour matching a photo of sunburnt skin for maximum effect.
 The backdrop of these works was a wall of black and white posters reading ‘BEWARE – TOURISTS MELTING’ in several languages.
 I felt proud of Franz’s transition to three dimensional work and installation, and that this leap allowed him to experiment with the relationship between materials and concept.
 Similarly to his drawings, the work is relatable and humanized by dualities of good and bad, pleasure and pain, humour and harm.
 There was a playfulness tying this group of artists together; you could see it in their shared observations and the outcome of the work.
 In the Caribbean, we sometimes use humour much like the spikes of a sea urchin or cactus; a defense mechanism that deflects others from getting too close – preventing ourselves from getting burned under the guise of nonchalance.